dmarciano/RandomStringGenerator/README.md

 - Ability to specify a random number generator to use
   - Library comes with two built-in classes: ```RandomGenerator``` and ```CryptoRandomGenerator```
 - Able to specify anything from single character strings to very complex patterns including letters, numbers, and symbols/punctuation
-- Tokenized pattern can be saved to a **.tok** file to be quickly loaded and/or shared
 - Able to specify
 - Control Blocks to have granular control over tokens or to use built-in/user-defined, functions (e.g. date/time, GUID, etc.) to generate part of the string